0x000C/RetroArch-WebDAV-Sync/README.md

 ```
 ### 5. Open WebDAV Server

-Confirm that the WebDAV server is running, and allow Tailscale to generate HTTPS certificates by navigating to your WebDAV server URL (e.g. `https://CONTAINER_NAME.auto-generated.ts.net/`) or Tailscale IP address (e.g. `100.xxx.xxx.xxx`).
+Confirm that the WebDAV server is running and allow Tailscale to generate HTTPS certificates by navigating to your WebDAV server URL (e.g. `https://CONTAINER_NAME.auto-generated.ts.net/`) or Tailscale IP address (e.g. `100.xxx.xxx.xxx`).
 You can find these addresses on your [Tailscale Admin Console](https://login.tailscale.com/admin/machines).

 ### 6. Update RetroArch Configuration